hakyimlab/MetaXcan/README.md

 Ensemble Id for some, while some others (mainly DGN Whole Blood) provide [Genquant](http://www.gencodegenes.org/)'s gene name
 * gene_name: gene name as listed by the Transcriptome Model, generally extracted from Genquant
 * zscore: MetaXcan'as association result for the gene
+* effect_size: MetaXcan'as association effect size for the gene
 * pvalue: P-value of the aforementioned statistic.
-* pred_perf_R2: R2 of tissue model's correlation to gene's measured transcriptome
+* pred_perf_R2: R2 of tissue model's correlation to gene's measured transcriptome (prediction performance)
+* pred_perf_pval: pval of tissue model's correlation to gene's measured transcriptome (prediction performance)
+* pred_perf_qval: qval of tissue model's correlation to gene's measured transcriptome (prediction performance)
-* n: number of snps from GWAS that got used in MetaXcan analysis
+* n_snps_used: number of snps from GWAS that got used in MetaXcan analysis
-* covariance_n: number of snps in the covariance matrix
+* n_snps_in_cov: number of snps in the covariance matrix
-* model_n: number of snps in the model
+* n_snps_in_model: number of snps in the model
 * VAR_g: variance of the gene expression, calculated as *W' * G * W* (where *W* is the vector of SNP weights in a gene's model, *W'* is its transpose, and *G* is the covariance matrix)